nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_AUTHENTICATION.md

 ```

-## Auth Package Imports
+## Views Package Imports

-The `auth` directory is going to become a package so that other modules can import the functions.
+The `views` directory is going to become a package so that other modules can import the functions.
+We tell our code it should be a module by adding an `__init__.py` file to the directory.

 Create the following file and place the code below in it.